vvsy/1A2B/README.md

-little game for practice Python OOP
+little game for practice Python